 Direct State expenditure for Culture and Communication (including all Ministries) in 2015 is estimated at 12,9 billion euro, which is better than for 2013 and 2014.

 Due to the wide diversity of the sources available and the differences between the modes of calculation that are used, the figures and data on the financing of culture in France are given here for informative and indicative purposes.

-According to the official presentation of the project budget for 2013, the Ministry of Culture has a total budget of 7 363 million EUR:
+According to the official presentation of the Finance Bill for 2015, the Ministry of Culture and Communication has a total budget of 7 billion EUR:

 The exportation of cultural goods reached 2.78 billion EUR in 2011 (books, press, phonograms, videos, sheet music and instruments, artefacts…).
-The receipts of the transfer of rights of French film for exportation abroad (for cinema, TV and video), including the films in coproduction, reached 156.7 million EUR in 2011.
+The receipts from the transfer of rights of French film for exportation abroad (for cinema, TV and video), including films in coproduction, reached 156.7 million EUR in 2011.